 The next Monday arrives.
 I do the same routine.
 I get in the car early, drive 1.5 hours to Rockville.
 My hearing is set for 9:30 a.m.
 I arrive at the courtroom a few minutes before 9 (I like being early, in case of traffic, etc.).
 Here comes the law clerk again.
 He tells me that our judge has two sentencings in criminal cases set for 9 a.m., so our hearing may start a few minutes late.
 I understand why these get taken first.
 You have the same prosecutor in both cases.
 You need prisoners transported from lockup.
 You need Sheriff’s deputies for security.
 I totally get why the judge wants to take these first and get them out of the way.

 Well, these take a little longer than advertised.
 Actually, a lot longer.
 My hearing is called at 10:45, an hour and fifteen minutes after it was scheduled to begin.
-Almost as soon as the defense attorney starts talking, it is apparent to me from the judge’s questioning, facial expressions and body language that the defendant’s motion is going to be denied.
-The judge is using the arguments from my opposition, and quizzing defense counsel on the portions of the transcript I highlighted.
+Almost as soon as the defense attorney starts talking, it is apparent to me from the judge’s questioning, facial expressions and body language that the defendant’s motion will be denied.
+The judge is using the arguments from my opposition and quizzing defense counsel on the portions of the transcript I highlighted.
 As I usually do when it looks like I am winning, I keep my argument very brief.
 I don’t remember being asked any questions.
 I think I talked for less than four minutes.
 The judge rules.
 Motion denied.
-I get back in the car, and drive an hour back to my office.
+I get back in the car and drive an hour back to my office.

-Total time expended: 7 hours if you include both trips.
+Total time spent: 7 hours if you include both trips.
 If you include only the second trip: 4.5 hours.
-All this time expended to give 4 minutes of argument, during a hearing that took 15 minutes.
+All this time spent to give 4 minutes of argument, during a hearing that took 15 minutes.

 I don’t have any problem with what the court did as far as scheduling.
 Given the available options, it made sense.
 But you can’t tell me that this wasn’t something that could have been handled just as effectively, and much more efficiently, by a video conference (through Gotomeeting, for example) or even by a telephone conference call.
 I “attend” CLE’s done this way all the time.